Configure third party OAuth IdP authentication

 For authentication to work for your tab on mobile clients, ensure that you're using version 1.4.1 or later of the Microsoft Teams JavaScript client library (TeamsJS).

-OAuth 2.0 is an open standard for authentication used by Azure AD and many other service providers.
-Understanding OAuth 2.0 is a prerequisite for working with authentication in Teams and Azure AD.
-The examples below use the OAuth 2.0 Implicit Grant flow.
-It reads the user's profile information from Azure AD and Microsoft Graph.
+OAuth 2.0, an open standard for authentication, is utilized by Microsoft Entra ID and numerous other service providers.
+Understanding of OAuth 2.0 is essential when dealing with authentication in Teams and Microsoft Entra ID.
+The examples provided employ the OAuth 2.0 Implicit Grant flow, which retrieves the user's profile information from Microsoft Entra ID and Microsoft Graph.

-The code in this article comes from the Teams sample app Microsoft Teams Authentication Sample (Node).
-It contains a static tab that requests an access token for Microsoft Graph, and shows the current user's basic profile information from Azure AD.
+The code in the article comes from the Teams sample app Microsoft Teams Authentication Sample (Node).
+It contains a static tab that requests an access token for Microsoft Graph, and shows the current user's basic profile information from Microsoft Entra ID.

 For overview of authentication flow for tabs, see Authentication flow in tabs.